Poi Dog Pondering

 Poi Dog Pondering keeps thriving because their ethic has always been about following their musical heart.
 Their steadfast independence has allowed them to perennially bloom.
 From bohemian street buskers to impossible to market major label sacrificial lambs, to hard won autonomy with their own record label; Poi dog pondering have ripened into staunchly independent musical voyagers.
 They have let every sound that excited them flow through their music and flood it with ever changing colors: Orchestral, Acoustic and Electronic textures.
 Rock Band Disco, Chicago Stepper Soul & their unique ‘Soul Sonic Orchestra’ Sound.
 (Threaded all along the way with ‘heart on the sleeve’ lyrics that embrace the beauty and pain of everyday life).

-Poi dog pondering formed in Hawaii in 1986.
+Poi dog pondering was founded by band leader, Frank Orrall in 1984, originally as a solo project, but he then formed a band around the songs in Hawaii in 1986.
 The first live performance was at the Honolulu Arts Academy.
 Filled with youthful imitative exuberance and inspiration from reading about Andy Warhol and the Velvet Underground’s ‘Exploding Plastic inevitable’ projected film and music happenings, PDP projected films of lava eruptions, ocean and other natural environments over the band as they performed.
-The tradition of projected imagery along with PDP live performances developed and matured over the years and continues to this day thanks to long time film and video artist/collaborators Luke Savisky and Marco Ferrari.
+The tradition of projected imagery along with PDP live performances developed and matured over the years and continues to this day thanks too long time film and video artist/collaborators Luke Savisky and Marco Ferrari.